aimukhin/minfft/README.md

 * DFT of real values and its inverse,
 * Real symmetric transforms (DCT and DST) of types 2, 3, and 4.

+It combines high performance with simplicity of implementation.

 ## Contents
 - [Interface](#interface)
 - [Transforms](#transforms)